Create a custom vault backend

 prefix: http-vault

-description: Custom HTTP vault backend
+description: Custom HTTPS vault backend

 config:

-base_url: http://secret-store:9876/sekretz
+base_url: https://secret-store:9876/sekretz

 ' | deck gateway apply -

 The base_url uses the Docker Compose service name (secret-store) as the hostname, since Kong Gateway and the secret store run in the same Docker network.
+The Compose file includes secret-store as a DNS subject alternative name in the temporary certificate, and configures Kong Gateway to trust that certificate.
+The vault client enables TLS verification, so it verifies both the certificate chain and hostname.

 Configure the plugin with a vault reference